elafemad/alx-zero_day/0x03_git/README.md

-later on I will explain
+I was wrong in the underscore